Michael S. Heiser: Career

-Beginning in 2015, Heiser published at least ten books regarding the meaning of various biblical concepts, and on other topics related to popular understandings of spirituality; in addition, he produced at least two works of fiction, in the early 2010s.
+Beginning in 2015, Heiser published at least ten books regarding the meaning of various biblical concepts, and on other topics related to popular understandings of spirituality; in addition, he produced two works of fiction, in the early 2010s.
 Until 2019, Heiser was scholar-in-residence at Faithlife Corporation.

-As of 2018 he was Executive Director of the School of Ministry at Celebration Church in Jacksonville, Florida, and a distance-learning professor at Liberty University and Midwestern Baptist Theological Seminary.
-As of that date, Heiser produced the podcast, The Naked Bible, and a ministry called Miqlat, dedicated to the production and dissemination of his content.
+He was Executive Director of the School of Ministry at Celebration Church in Jacksonville, Florida, and a distance-learning professor at Liberty University and Midwestern Baptist Theological Seminary.
+He also produced a podcast (The Naked Bible), and created a ministry called Miqlat, dedicated to the production and dissemination of his content.

 Heiser appeared in the 2018 documentary film Fragments of Truth, and in the 2019 documentary film The Unseen Realm.
-In 2019 Heiser released the book The World Turned Upside Down: Finding the Gospel in Stranger Things, referencing the Netflix series Stranger Things as analogies to Christian theology.
+In 2019 he released the book The World Turned Upside Down: Finding the Gospel in Stranger Things, referencing the Netflix series Stranger Things as analogies to Christian theology.

 Personal life and death

+Heiser was married to Drenna, and had three daughters and a son.

-In 2020, Heiser was diagnosed with pancreatic cancer.
+In 2021, Heiser was diagnosed with pancreatic cancer.
 On January 4, 2023, his wife Drenna, posting on his Instagram page with an accompanying picture of the hospitalized Heiser, noted that he had been admitted for severe anemia, that physicians had stabilized him and were seeking to determine a source of blood loss.
 On January 22, he announced on his Facebook page that he was "at the end of the road in the late stage (4) of a very aggressive pancreatic cancer".
-Heiser succumbed to his illness on February 20, just a week after his 60th birthday.
+Heiser died on February 20, a week after his 60th birthday.